leadedge/Spout2/SPOUTSDK/Examples/Openframeworks/msbuild.md

 After setting up OpenFrameworks and copying the required files as explained in "readme.md".
 MSBuild can be used to to automate the build process instead of using the Visual Studio IDE.

-If Visual Studio 2022 has previously been installed, skip to the "Environment path" section.
+If Visual Studio 2022 has previously been installed, skip to the <b>"Environment path"</b> section.

-If you do not have Visual Studio, you can still use MSBuild to build the example projects.
-The Build Tools can be installed independently.
+If you do not have Visual Studio, you can still use MSBuild to build the example projects.\
+The Build Tools can be installed independently as follows.

 ### Download